Confession time: I have a thing for glasses. 👓 🖤

 Celebrities that share your shape are Cameron Diaz and Ginnifer Goodwin:

 If you’re a heart-shaped face, then we share this trait, and we’re not alone.
 It’s the most common shape and is defined by a broad forehead (this will be the widest part of your face), wide cheekbones, and a relatively narrow chin.
 Balance the width in the top half of your face by choosing frames that follow the line of your cheekbone along the bottom edge.
-Keep the top of the frames thin and simple.
+Keep the top of your frames thin and simple.
 This will help to add interest to the lower half of your face.